dhryvgh/DJPost/README.md

-# DJPost - A Simple Django CRUD App
+# Echo - A Django Blog app

 ## 📌 Overview
 DJPost is a **basic CRUD web application** built using Django.
 It allows users to: